 Wave Motion Gun: The battery of Mist Cannons mounted on the top levels of SkyFortressBahamut, used to sink (read:utterly disintegrate) Resistance cruisers in one shot.

 "The Humes ever skew hist'ry's weave.
 With haste they move through too-short lives.
 Driven to err by base desires, t'ward waste and wasting on they run.
 Undying, we Occuria light the path for wayward sons of man."

-Win Win Ending: The Ashe restores Dalmasca, Archadia is in Larsa's gentler hands, peace between Archadia and Rozarria is not very likely, Vaan is a sky pirate and so on.
+Win-Win Ending: Ashe restores Dalmasca, Archadia is in Larsa's gentler hands, peace between Archadia and Rozarria is not very likely, Vaan is a sky pirate and so on.
 However, the villains also reached their goal, namely ending Occuria's manipulation of mortal affairs even if they died in the process.

-Whole Scene Reference: The game's plot draws a lot of inspiration from Star Wars in general, but in particular the final assault on the Bahamut is virtually identical to the Death Star assault in Return of The Jedi, except that it's in the sky rather than in space.
+Whole Scene Reference: The game's plot draws a lot of inspiration from Star Wars, and the final assault on the Bahamut is virtually identical to the Death Star assault in Return of The Jedi, except that it's in the sky rather than in space.